 “For some reasons, humans love to hate.
 Sometimes, the only way to get people to unite on something is to get them to hate one thing,” Milligan told SYFY WIRE.
 “But I’d rather focus on joy than sadness...
 I think there’s way more power in loving something rather than hating it.”

 While chatting about his upcoming IFC show and its Black Mirror-esque message, Milligan insisted the series will have a light-hearted lilt.
-Like the best genre, though, it can’t help but dig into societal issues — the racism and classism Milligan knows is so inherent to our real world and how we can go about changing that.
+Like the best genre, though, it can’t help but dig into societal issues — the racism and classism Milligan knows are so inherent to our real world and how we can go about changing that.

 “People always see things from their own bubble.
 So if something doesn’t bother you, it’s probably not reaching you,” Milligan says.